paul-freeman/ceverpy/README.md

 ## Installation

+This will guide you through the steps needed to install ``poropyck``.

+### R packages

+You will need to have R installed before you will be able to setup ``poropyck``.

+The R language and its associated packages must be installed separately.
+Installing R depends on your operating system, but you must ensure you are using R version 3.4 or higher.

+After installing R, you will need to ensure you have the [Dynamic Time Warping](http://dtw.r-forge.r-project.org/) package, ``dtw``.
+Please refer to the installation instructions for this package if needed.

+### Installing the PyPI package

-This package is available on PyPI.
+This ``poropyck`` package is available on PyPI.

     pip install poropyck

 Installing via ``pip`` should get most of the Python dependencies you need.
-However, you will still need to install the necessary R packages.
+However, you will still need to install the necessary R packages (covered previously).

 The following is a list of packages used during development: